danluu/post-mortems/README.md

 [CircleCI](https://circleci.statuspage.io/incidents/hr0mm9xmm3x6).
 A GitHub outage and recovery caused an unexpectedly large incoming load.
 For reasons that aren't specified, a large load causes CircleCI's queue system to slow down, in this case to handling one transaction per minute.

 [Cloudflare](https://blog.cloudflare.com/incident-report-on-memory-leak-caused-by-cloudflare-parser-bug/).
 An HTML parsing bug lead to unintentional buffer overflow.
-This made them leak proxied traffix to unintentional end users/HTTP clients
+This made them leak proxied traffic to unintended end users/HTTP clients

 [Discord](https://status.discordapp.com/incidents/dj3l6lw926kl).
 A flapping service lead to a thundering herd reconnecting to it once it came up.
-This lead to a scascading error where fronend services ran out of memory due to internal queues filling up.
+This lead to a cascading error where frontend services ran out of memory due to internal queues filling up.

 [Dropbox](https://blogs.dropbox.com/tech/2014/01/outage-post-mortem/).
 This postmortem is pretty thin and I'm not sure what happened.
 It sounds like, maybe, a scheduled OS upgrade somehow caused some machines to get wiped out, which took out some databases.